 [.23] .22 Admission [Requirements] Payment.

-If [an assisted living] a program requires payment of funds before admission, the funds shall be fully refundable unless the assisted living program discloses, in writing, what portion is not refundable.
+If an assisted living program requires payment of funds before admission, the funds shall be fully refundable unless the assisted living program discloses, in writing, what portion is not refundable.

 .23 Resident Agreement — General Requirements and Nonfinancial Content.